Collections

 | Default | undefined |

-Compound database indexes for query performance.
-For single-field indexes, use index: true on the field itself.
-The id, createdAt, and updatedAt fields are indexed automatically.
+Compound database indexes.
+For single-field indexes, use index: true directly on the field.
+The id, createdAt, and updatedAt columns are indexed automatically.

 indexes: [